Black, white, tan, red, blue, brown, cream, and more

 We wouldn’t blame you if you’ve decided that the Bassetoodle is the perfect breed for you.
 These charismatic and laid-back pups sure do have so much going for them.
 Perhaps you’re wondering whether you should pick a male or female pup.

 Before you decide, we’d strongly suggest waiting to meet any litter of Basset Hound Poodle mix puppies that you’re interested in first.
-You may find yourself instantly charmed by the cheeky personality of a male puppy when you were convinced that you’d end up choosing a girl.
+You may find yourself instantly charmed by the cheeky personality of a male puppy when you were convinced that you would end up choosing a girl.

 Most personality traits are completely independent of the puppy’s sex, so try to remain neutral and decide on the pup you like the most and wait to find out if they’re a boy or a girl!